Barista Profile

 Please share a brief overview of your background.

-I am 34 years old and an Aries.
-I have been in New Zealand for 6 years.
-The day I arrived at my current job, Flight Coffee, I sent in my resume straight away, was hired, and am still working there.
+I am 34 years old, an Aries and have been in New Zealand for 6 years.
+The day I arrived in NZ, I sent in my resume straight away to Flight Coffee and was hired, and am still working there.
 My job title is Head Barista.
-I compete in the New Zealand national latte art Championship Every year, and in 2023 I won the competition on my third attempt and went to the world competition in Denmark.
+Every year I compete in the New Zealand Latte Art Championship and in 2023 I won the competition on my third attempt and went to the world competition in Denmark.

 In the future, my wife and I would like to open a coffee shop in Wellington.